Halting problem: Programming consequences

 but attempt to write in a restricted style—such as MISRA C or SPARK—that makes it easy to prove that the resulting subroutines finish before the given deadline.

 Other times these programmers apply the rule of least power—they deliberately use a computer language that is not quite fully Turing-complete.
-Frequently, these are languages that guarantee all subroutines finish, such as Coq.
+Frequently, these are languages that guarantee all subroutines finish, such as Rocq.

 Common pitfalls

 The difficulty in the halting problem lies in the requirement that the decision procedure must work for all programs and inputs.
 A particular program either halts on a given input or does not halt.
 Consider one algorithm that always answers "halts" and another that always answers "does not halt".
 For any specific program and input, one of these two algorithms answers correctly, even though nobody may know which one.
 Yet neither algorithm solves the halting problem generally.

 There are programs (interpreters) that simulate the execution of whatever source code they are given.
 Such programs can demonstrate that a program does halt if this is the case: the interpreter itself will eventually halt its simulation, which shows that the original program halted.
 However, an interpreter will not halt if its input program does not halt, so this approach cannot solve the halting problem as stated; it does not successfully answer "does not halt" for programs that do not halt.

 The halting problem is theoretically decidable for linear bounded automata (LBAs) or deterministic machines with finite memory.
 A machine with finite memory has a finite number of configurations, and thus any deterministic program on it must eventually either halt or repeat a previous configuration:

 However, a computer with a million small parts, each with two states, would have at least 21,000,000 possible states:

 Although a machine may be finite, and finite automata "have a number of theoretical limitations":

 It can also be decided automatically whether a nondeterministic machine with finite memory halts on none, some, or all of the possible sequences of nondeterministic decisions, by enumerating states after each possible decision.